 The Eaton EHS Policy guides our actions and our commitment to sustainability in many areas, including the following:

 World-Class Performance - Our goal is to achieve world-class performance in EHS.
-To achieve it, Eaton has developed a program called MESH (Managing Environment, Safety and Health), a globally deployed, unified system designed which consolidates existing programs into one integrated management system.
+To achieve it, Eaton has developed a program called MESH (Managing Environment, Safety and Health), a globally deployed, unified system that consolidates existing programs into one integrated management system.
 All Eaton facilities worldwide are now working toward consistent goals, applying the same metrics, setting targets for improvement and identifying and sharing best practices.
 Most importantly, MESH has elevated EHS from a series of isolated activities to a responsibility shared by all Eaton employees.

 Transparency – Increasing the transparency of our EHS performance will make Eaton a stronger, more sustainable company.
-We are committed to measure, review and report our performance to the public in company documents, on the corporate web site at Eaton.com, and by working with non-governmental organizations (NGO’s) that collect and disseminate EHS and other sustainability data to the public.
+We are committed to measure, review and report our performance to the public in company documents, on the corporate web site at Eaton.com, and by working with organizations that collect and disseminate EHS and other sustainability data to the public.

 Governance - The Eaton Senior Vice President of Environment, Health and Safety is responsible for implementing the EHS policy.
 The Eaton Board of Directors Governance Committee has oversight regarding significant public policy with respect to our relationships with shareholders, employees, customers, competitors, suppliers and the communities in which we operate.
 These issues include EHS concerns as outlined in the Eaton EHS policy.